-Jeor Mormont and Mormont's raven by Rene Aigner©
+Jeor Mormont and his raven - by Amok ©

-This raven is particularly fond of fruit and "corn" (grain).
+This raven is particularly fond of fruit and corn, eating kernels out of Mormont's hand.
 Maester Aemon considers this a rather rare trait, since most ravens prefer meat.
-The raven is typically scruffy in appearance.
+The raven is usually scruffy in appearance.
 Jon Snow considers it bold and fearless.
 He also considers it clever, too clever.

 A Game of Thrones

 At Castle Black, Alliser Thorne orders recent recruit Jon Snow to report to Lord Commander Jeor Mormont.
 Jon first notices the raven perched on the arm of Jeor.
 Mormont gives Jon a letter that has arrived from Winterfell for him.
 The message was written by Robb Stark, informing Jon that Bran Stark has recovered from a coma.
 Though the boy is crippled, Jon is happy that his brother is going to live.
 The raven flies to the shoulder of Jeor, while repeating the last word of Jon: Live!

 During a meal, Alliser Thorne and visitor Tyrion Lannister insult each other.
 Bystanders laugh, while the raven caws loudly from above a window, repeating the last word of Tyrion: Duel!
 Tyrion finds the bird annoying and privately considers throttling it.
 He decides against it, not wanting to insult Jeor.